-For the issues identified in these areas, participants considered what experiments could be conducted using the NIF to address or even resolve these issues.
-Participants identified what developments (e.g., in diagnostics, predictive capabilities, etc.) would be needed in parallel with NIF development, construction, and operations, to support full utilization of the NIF for such experiments.
-Participants were encouraged to suggest any improvements to the NIF design that would improve its capability to perform the proposed experiments.
+For key credibility and development issues in these areas, we consider what experiments could be conducted using the NIF to address or even resolve these issues.
+Further, we identify what developments (e.g., in diagnostics, predictive capabilities, etc.) would be needed in parallel with NIF development, construction, and operations, to support full utilization of the NIF for such experiments.
+We also suggest any improvements to the NIF design that would improve its capability to perform the proposed experiments.

-We recognized, since IFE is not sufficiently developed, that it is premature to suggest the features best suited for electrical power plants based on the inertial fusion process.
-However, in order to efficiently facilitate discussions of details of specific potential NIF experiments in the limited time, we constrained the scope of the workshop.
-We primarily considered the issues for IFE power plants that would use a heavy ion driver and indirect drive targets, have repetition rates of 1 to 10 Hz, yields of 100 to 500 MJ, and employ a inner blanket to provide first wall structural protection, breed tritium, and remove heat.
+We recognize, since IFE is not sufficiently developed, that it is premature to suggest the features best suited for electrical power plants based on the inertial fusion process.
+However, in order to efficiently discuss details of specific potential NIF experiments in this limited space, we constrain, somewhat, our scope of IFE.
+We primarily consider the issues for IFE power plants that would use a heavy ion driver and indirect drive targets, have repetition rates of 1 to 10 Hz, yields of 100 to 500 MJ, and employ a inner blanket to provide first wall structural protection, breed tritium, and remove heat.

-The role of NIF for IFE development was considered in the context of a possible national IFE development plan (See Fig. 2).
+The role of NIF for IFE development is considered in the context of a possible national IFE development plan (See Fig. 2 and Refs.
+12, 17, 18, and 19).
 The demonstration of heavy ion inertial fusion energy requires several facilities.
-While some important 'precursor' experiments may be possible on current facilities such as Nova and soon Omega Upgrade, the National Ignition Facility demonstrating target ignition and gain, is the first major IFE facility.
+While some important 'precursor' experiments may be possible on current facilities such as Nova and soon Omega Upgrade, the National Ignition Facility demonstrating target ignition and gain, will be the first major IFE facility.
 In parallel with NIF, both the Induction Linac Systems Experiment (ILSE) facility and an Intermediate Driver Facility (IDF) are required to develop the optimum features of an IFE heavy ion driver.
 Fusion Power Technology and Target Systems Technology development will require smaller experimental facilities that are yet to be identified.

 The Engineering Test Facility (ETF) will be the first facility to integrate all the major subsystems required for an inertial fusion power plant including the driver, target production and injection systems, blanket, chamber, and tritium systems.
 It will demonstrate the complete technical feasibility of IFE.
 A Demonstration Power Plant (DPP) would follow that would actually produce electricity.
-The ion driver would be successfully upgraded for the IDF, ETF, and DPP, and all of these facilities would be at the same site saving construction time and cost.
+The ion driver for ILSE would be successively upgraded for the IDF, ETF, and DPP.
+The fact that a single site would experience these successive upgrades would save time and money.

 Before the ETF is built, four avenues of development concerned with target physics, driver technology, fusion power technology, and target systems technology will have produced positive results.
-A fusion power technology program (first walls and blankets, chamber dynamics, shielding, radiation confinement, chamber/driver interface, tritium recovery, etc.) and a target systems technology program (automated target production, target transport, target injection and tracking, beam steering, etc.) are needed to demonstrated certain key technologies needed to use fusion pulses to make steady power.
+A fusion power technology program (first walls and blankets, chamber dynamics, shielding, radiation confinement, chamber/driver interface, tritium recovery, etc.) and a target systems technology program (automated target production, target transport, target injection and tracking, beam steering, etc.) are needed to demonstrate certain key technologies needed to use fusion pulses to make steady power.